 Brandon Novak in RecoveryNow more than four years later, Brandon Novak is sober, living in Philadelphia, and has turned his life around.
 He is the author of the best-selling memoir Dreamseller and has returned to the spotlight to share his story of recovery with others.
 He does speaking engagements all over the world and regularly makes media appearances.

-Along with speaking out about his addiction and recovery journey, Brandon has become a recovery advocate for Banyan Treatment Centers.
+Along with speaking out about his addiction and recovery journey, Brandon has become a recovery advocate for Redemption Addiction Treatment Center.
 He works with them to show others that recovery is possible, and it is never too late.
 He has also become a Certified Intervention Professional to help people who are struggling to get their addicted loved ones into treatment.

 If Brandon Novak can get sober, so can you.